 At Rideau Park, we have a commitment to share our faith with others in the community by modelling Jesus’ love and acceptance.
 We also try to offer our members opportunities to make a difference in the community.
 Our community outreach is shared by many of the groups meeting at the church.

-THE SOCIAL ACTION AND OUTREACH COMMITTEE oversees a variety of programs and partnerships with other social agencies, but the Christian Development Committee, UCW, Scouts, youth confirmation classes, Sunday School and other church groups are also engaged in projects benefiting the community and the world.
+THE SOCIAL ACTION AND OUTREACH COMMITTEE oversees a variety of programs and partnerships with other social agencies, but the Christian Development Committee, UCW, Scouts, Sunday School and other church groups are also engaged in projects benefiting the community and the world.

-We partner with the Heron Emergency Food Centre, the Blair Court, Russell Heights and Banff Community Houses, South East Ottawa Community Health Centre and Multifaith Housing Initiative to address issues of poverty, health and hunger.
+We partner with the Heron Emergency Food Centre, the Blair Court, Russell Heights, Confederation Court, and Banff Avenue Community Houses, Basic Income Ottawa, and Multifaith Housing Initiative to address issues of poverty, health and hunger.
 Volunteers and donations from the church support their work with families in our area.
-Groups like the Harmony Club, Euchre and Seniors’ 50+ Fitness provide a place for seniors to meet.
-The Group for Friends supports disabled young adults with friendship and an evening out.
-Seasonal programs like Christmas Cheer hampers, and Amnesty letter writing, are a witness to our faith at work in the world.
-Environmental Action keeps us aware of how we can better manage our resources in caring for the world around us.
-We also host local community groups like AA/Oasis, CNIB and Stride.
+Groups like euchre provide a place for seniors to meet.
+Seasonal programs like Christmas Cheer, and Banff Avenue Shoebox Program, are a witness to our faith at work in the world.
+We also host local community groups like AA’s 12 Steps to Serenity and Oasis programs, Stride, Scouts, and Girl Guides.

 Through the United Church of Canada, and the Mission and Service Fund, we are engaged in global ministry with church partners here in Canada and around the world.
 Our Mission and Service Fund givings provide emergency assistance in natural disasters, support schools and hospitals in underprivileged areas, interfaith dialogue and peacemaking in times of war.